-Our editor-in-chief recently sat down with Gladden Pappin, president of the Hungarian Institute of International Affairs, for a wide-ranging discussion about conservatism in the West, the global political order, Hungary’s foreign policy agenda, and the potential shift to the right across Europe in the upcoming elections.
+Our editor-in-chief recently sat down with Gladden Pappin for a discussion about conservatism in the West, Hungary’s foreign policy agenda, and the potential shift to the right across Europe in the upcoming elections.

 Alvino-Mario Fantini recently sat down with Benjamin Harnwell to discuss Harnwell’s recent legal victory in Italy after years of grueling litigation related to the Academy for the Judeo-Christian West.